Alcohol Addiction: Help Is Needed

 Alcoholics are never able to resume controlled drinking

 Professor Vaillant also subscribes to the Disease Model believing that once a patient has drunk enough alcohol to become alcoholic that they never regain the ability to drink in a controlled fashion.
-Some alcoholism treatment centres may not offer fully comprehensive rehabilitation and whilst it’s difficult to strike a balance between quality of care and length of treatment, it’s crucial that the clinic provides holistic therapy.
+Some alcoholism treatment centres may not offer fully comprehensive rehabilitation and whilst it’s difficult to strike a balance between quality of care and length of treatment, it’s important that the clinic provides holistic therapy.

 For severe alcoholism treatment, lengths of around 90 days (three months or 12 weeks) have proven to be more effective.
 The good news is that we now understand the disease of alcoholism better than ever and can actually offer alcohol addiction help that works, as opposed to the way alcoholics were shunned from society and even kept in mental institutions up to only a few decades ago.